margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 An era of sunlight unfolds, and the night is taken back so that the clock runs towards the right side of history.
 Tick-tock it goes for infinite time.
 For infinite time, the truth for why mankind exists will march onward.
-And moment by moment, we choose to stand in that goodness.
+Moment by moment, we choose to stand in that goodness.

 <br>